Scoring and Other Equipment for Domino Games

 Markers are also used in the Trains family of games to identify the end of a train whose owner cannot played upon it and to identify the last double played.
 Both situations have special rules in these games.

-Dice are used in Asian games to determine which stack of tiles is dealt from the woodpile, but are not often used in Western games.
+Dice are used in Asian games to determine which stack of tiles is dealt from the woodpile, but are not traditionally used in Western games.
+There are however a few Dice Matching Domino Games that make use of the fact that a domino can match a throw of two dice.

 The doubling cube can be used as the puck in some Asian gambling games, such as Tien Gow, where payoffs can be doubled.
 This is a Western adaptation and not part of the original games.